Canadian athletes face tricky doping landscape with pending marijuana legalization

 Snowboarder Spencer O’Brien agreed.

-“I personally do not smoke weed, but I feel like it’s not a performance enhancing drug,” she said.
+“I personally do not smoke weed, but I feel like it’s not a performance-enhancing drug,” she said.
 “I don’t see any aspect of that that would give somebody a competitive edge.

 “Cigarettes aren’t a banned substance.
 They’re not great for you, but they’re not a banned substance.
 Once marijuana is legalized, I think it should be something that isn’t a banned substance.”